- 1 What can a Personal Injury Attorney Help me?

 - Traumas emotional and mental

-Damages can also be claimed to pay funeral costs when a personal injuries cause the death of loved ones.
+Damages can also be claimed to pay funeral costs when personal injuries cause the death of loved ones.

 Are there limits on damages in Personal Injury Instances?